 - Whisk together maple syrup, coconut oil, and vanilla.
 Pour over the dry ingredients.
 Stir until all the dry ingredients are evenly coated.

 - Spread onto the prepared pan.
-Use a silicon spatula to pat down the mixture into an even thin layer.2-154 minutes or until the bark is golden and toasty.
+Use a silicon spatula to pat down the mixture into an even thin layer.
+Bake for 10-12 minutes or until the bark is golden and toasty.

 - While the mass is baking, melt chocolate and coconut oil in a microwave, heating and stirring every 30 seconds until chocolate is melted and smooth.